 Bishop Aziagba described the situation as "primarily a political crisis.
 One person was helped by mercenaries from Chad and Sudan to get into power.

 "Once he got into power, he was supposed to be president for the whole country.
 Unfortunately, most of the mercenaries who helped him to get into power are Muslims, mercenaries from abroad.
 They don't have any feeling for the local population, so they started committing abuses, looting their properties, cows, ransacking their crops, burning down everything they had," he added.

-Louisa Lombard of the University of California at Berkeley noted in April 2013 that many Muslims in CAR had long put up with discrimination: "People from southern CAR frequently refer to all north-easterners as 'foreigners' (Chadian or Sudanese), meaning that regardless of their actual citizenship status, they do not belong in the country.
+noted in April 2013 that many Muslims in CAR had long put up with discrimination: "People from southern CAR frequently refer to all north-easterners as 'foreigners' (Chadian or Sudanese), meaning that regardless of their actual citizenship status, they do not belong in the country.
 When they travel, people from the Northeast are targeted for special surveillance because of their alleged 'foreignness'.
 For instance, on the many roadblocks operated by branches of the state security forces, rebels and/or others, people with Muslim-sounding names or dress are frequently subject to harassment and extra extortion."

 The International Crisis Group, in a report published in June 2013, wrote that the latest rebellion was "conducted by disgraced former politicians looking for vengeance and a return to political power.
 Seleka is therefore a heterogeneous coalition of Central African and foreign combatants who have nothing in common except being Muslims."